Do Amish people eat fast food?

-The short answer: yes.
-Burger King, Pizza Hut, and Wendy’s too.
+The short answer: yes, Amish people do eat fast food.
+McDonald’s, Burger King, Pizza Hut, and Wendy’s too (and not just those).

 The bulk of the Amish diet still consists of home-prepared meals.

 Amish farmers have traditionally eaten a diet based around dairy products and home-raised foods.
-Most Amish today, regardless of occupation, have an extensive garden at home.
+And most Amish families today – regardless of occupation – have a sizable garden at home.
 Amish housewives still do a lot of canning.

-Members of a carpentry crew might grab a breakfast sandwich at a gas station while the driver fills up for the day’s journey to the job site.
+• Members of an Amish carpentry crew might grab a breakfast sandwich at a gas station while the driver fills up for the day’s journey to the job site.

-Amish may visit fast food restaurants as an occasional treat as well.
-For example, an Amishman in Ohio takes his children roughly ten miles by buggy to the Burger King in Millersburg.
+• Amish families may visit fast food restaurants as an occasional treat as well.
+For example, an Amishman in Ohio takes his children roughly ten miles by buggy to the Burger King in a local town.
 The children enjoy the trip, and the ice cream.

 Higher incomes (due to non-farming jobs) also means Amish have the financial means to eat outside the home more often.